 If a student is a U.S. citizen but one or more parents are undocumented, contact the Office of Financial Aid to discuss your specific situation.

-You may wish to visit the Private Scholarships page or the Scholarship Resources for Undocumented Students page to search for private funding opportunities.
+You may wish to visit the Scholarship Resources for Undocumented Students page or the "5 Steps to Scholarships" page to search for private funding opportunities.
 Each listing has separate criteria for individual scholarships.
 Check for opportunities that may be available through your admitting school or college.
 In addition, the FinAid.org website offers background, resources and other information for undocumented students.

 Following are key contacts in these areas at U-M. Contact us if we can answer additional questions: